-As well as Graduate Trustees, LYT is seeking trustees of any age to help drive the vision of the charity and provide strategic leadership to the organisation.
+LYT is seeking trustees aged 18+ to help drive the vision of the charity and provide strategic leadership to the organisation.
 We are particularly looking for trustees with experience working within a local agency or referral partner, local government and Law.
 We would also be interested in hearing from candidates with experience in Educational Leadership and Digital marketing or broadcasting.
 We expect all candidates to have a belief in the power of the arts to make a difference in the lives of young people.

 What is expected of Trustees?

 Trustees are expected to:

-- Attend 4 x quarterly Council of Management meetings per year, weekdays 7pm -9pm, and an annual Saturday away-day (usually in June)
+- Attend 4 x quarterly Council of Management meetings per year, usually weekdays 6pm -8pm, and an annual Saturday away-day (usually in June)

 - Attend the Annual General Meeting (usually in October)